toombs-caeman/treerat/toylang.md

 join python sql and apl in an unholy union allow dense array syntax but encourage pythonic style allow persistence and strong consistency guarantees by embedding a sqlite database

-# tooling
-* packages must be published as source under git, use semver git tags to publish version so there's no separate packaging mechanism.
-The package name is the host url (sans http://)
-* toolchain/compiler/interpreter/linter/etc should be a single binary file
-* static binaries.
-* how to resolve incompatible libraries? do we allow multiple versions of the same libraries. how can we have 'virtual env' to capture the dependencies of just the current project in a separate tree.
-* stdlib should be a flat namespace, statically linked in compiler and copied when used to any output.
-* cross-compilation possible.
-* a 'binary' is a frozen and trimmed program state (trim to reachable code from entry point and exec) or have multiple entrypoints bundled like busybox
-* shebang convention to automatically run source file as an interpreter (as bash does).

 # orthogonal syntax
 unify parts of programming languages that are typically similar but different syntax.